Acid reflux / heartburn

 Written and reviewed by a team of doctors.
 Dr Fox is regulated by the CQC & GPhC.

-Acid reflux, heartburn, and acid indigestion are used interchangeably.
-Doctors often use GORD (gastro-oesophageal reflux disease).
-They are all terms describing the burning pain caused by stomach acid.
+Acid reflux, heartburn, and acid indigestion are often used interchangeably.
+Doctors may also use GORD/GERD (gastro-oesophageal reflux disease).
+They are all terms describing the symptoms caused by stomach acid.

 Acid produced in the stomach can travel up to the gullet and the back of the throat.
 This produces a burning sensation in the region of the breastbone (heartburn) and occasionally a taste of acid in the throat and can also lead to gullet inflammation.

-Dr Fox supplies strong acid suppressant medications (from the PPI class of medicines) for the treatment of reflux (GORD):
+Dr Fox supplies strong stomach acid suppressant medications (from the PPI class of medicines) for the treatment of reflux (GORD) and dyspepsia:

 Some people are prone to repeated episodes of acid reflux.
-For these people a proton pump inhibitor (PPI) taken daily for few days will usually settle symptoms for a week or two at a time.
-Indigestion symptoms can usually be kept under control by taking a PPI capsule or tablet on an as required basis.
+For these people a proton pump inhibitor (PPI) taken daily for a few days will usually settle symptoms for a week or two at a time.
+Indigestion/dyspepsia symptoms can usually be kept under control by taking a PPI capsule or tablet on an as required basis.
+If you are finding that you need to take a PPI on an almost daily basis for more than a few weeks it is important to discuss this with your regular doctor

 PPIs reduce the level of acid production in the stomach.
-If there is less acid then symptoms of acid reflux and heartburn are reduced.
+If there is less acid then symptoms of acid reflux, heartburn, and indigestion are reduced.

-GPs normally investigate acid reflux symptoms when they are severe, are changing, or do not respond to simple antacid and acid suppressant treatments.
-This is to exclude more serious causes, including ulcers and cancers, that could require different treatments.
+GPs normally investigate acid reflux and dyspepsia symptoms if they are severe, are changing, are associated with weight loss, or with food sticking in the throat, or they do not respond to simple antacid and acid suppressant treatments.
+This is to check for more serious causes, including stomach ulcers and cancers, that could require different treatments.

 - Weight loss if overweight or obese - check using a BMI calculator.

-- Avoid obvious trigger foods e.g. cola, acidic fruits and acidic vegetables, fatty or spicy foods.
+- Avoid obvious trigger foods e.g. cola, coffee, acidic fruits and acidic vegetables (tomatoes), chocolate, fatty or spicy foods.

 - Eat smaller portions and have evening meals at least 4 hours before bedtime.